ankaAR/bestiario5e/_creatures/stone-defender.md

 ### Actions

-***Slam*** Melee Weapon Attack: +6 al ataque, alcance 5 pies, un objetivo.
+***Slam*** Ataque de arma cuerpo a cuerpo: +6 al ataque, alcance 5 pies, un objetivo.
 Impacto: 11 (2d6 + 4) puntos de daño contundente, and if the target is Large or smaller, it is knocked prone.